brunomaga/brunomaga.github.io/_posts/2024-01-19-Mixture-of-Experts.md

 tags: [machinelearning]
 ---

 Details of [GPT-4](https://en.wikipedia.org/wiki/GPT-4), the current [ChatBot benchmark](https://chat.lmsys.org/) reigning champion, were recently [leaked](https://the-decoder.com/gpt-4-architecture-datasets-costs-and-more-leaked/).
-It mentions the usage of **Mixture-of-Experts (MoEs)**, with 16 experts of circa 110 billion parameters each, totalling 1.8 trillion parameters.
-MoEs use **sparse computation** and **conditional computation** to provide better training scaling, faster inference and improved model accuracy, when compared to non-MoE systems for the same compute budget or parameter count.
-OpenAI goes further and cliams that [Expert Parallelism is the 4th dimension of parallelism](https://openai.com/research/techniques-for-training-large-neural-networks), in addition to data, model and pipeline parallelism.
+It mentions the usage of Mixture-of-Experts (MoEs), with 16 experts of circa 110 billion parameters each, totalling 1.8 trillion parameters.
+In practice, this is because MoEs provide better training scaling, faster inference and improved model accuracy, when compared to non-MoE systems, for the same compute budget or parameter count.
+OpenAI goes further and claims that [Expert Parallelism is the 4th dimension of parallelism](https://openai.com/research/techniques-for-training-large-neural-networks), in addition to data, model and pipeline parallelism.

-So in this post, we will discuss MoEs development from early days, and provide implementations of MoEs from single to multiple node, using the PyTorch distributed API.
+So in this post, we will discuss MoEs development from early days, and provide implementations of MoEs on single and multiple nodes, using the PyTorch distributed API.
 We will discuss key concepts such as routing, sparsity, load imbalance (and corresponding loss terms), parallelism, expert capacity, numerical instabilites, overfitting and finetuning.
-To do that, we will detail MoEs developments from early days, by following the publications storyline:
+We will go through the following publications storyline:

 - [Early days: small MoEs as a weighted sum of expert outputs](#early-days-small-moes-as-a-weighted-sum-of-expert-outputs)
   - [1991 Adaptive Mixture of Local Experts](#1991-adaptive-mixture-of-local-experts)